On an integral equation for the free-boundary of stochastic, irreversible investment problems: Explicit results

-Therefore, to conclude the proof it remains to show that (\ref{polynomialBESSEL}) actually admits at most one non increasing, positive solution.
-Existence of a unique positive solution is guaranteed by Lemma \ref{Dini} with $h(x):= (r-1)\alpha_{0,n}(x)$, which is positive due to Assumption \ref{rbiggerthankappa}.
-As for the non increasing property of $x \mapsto f_n(x)$, $n \geq 2$, first of all it is not hard to see that $x \mapsto f_2(x)$ is non increasing by direct calculations.
-To prove that any $f_n$, $n > 2$, is non increasing as well we can proceed as follows.
-Thanks to Corollary \ref{Dinisecondpart} we can differentiate (\ref{polynomialBESSEL}) to obtain
+for a.e. $x>0$.
+It now remains to show that (\ref{polynomialBESSEL}) actually admits at most one positive solution and that (\ref{polynomialBESSEL}) holds for every $x>0$.
+Existence of a unique positive solution is guaranteed by Lemma~\ref{Dini} with $h(x):= (r-1)\alpha_{0,n}(x)$, which is positive due to Assumption~\ref{rbiggerthankappa}.
+Moreover, Lemma~\ref{Dini} also ensures that $f_n(\cdot)$ is continuously differentiable on $(0,\infty)$ and, therefore, (\ref{polynomialBESSEL}) actually holds for every $x>0$.

+As for the nondecreasing property of $x \mapsto b_n(x)$, $n \geq2$, because of (\ref{boundaryBESSEL3DCESformula}) it suffices to prove that $x \mapsto f_n(x)$, $n \geq2$, is nonincreasing.
+First of all, it is not hard to see that $x \mapsto f_2(x)$ is nonincreasing by direct calculations.
+To prove that any $f_n$, $n > 2$, is nonincreasing as well, we can proceed as follows.
+Thanks to Lemma~\ref{Dini} we can differentiate (\ref {polynomialBESSEL}) to obtain